evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ![](../.gitbook/assets/cloud/add_project_wide-min.png)

 After creating a Project, click its name to open the Dashboard.
 Since there's no data yet, it will be empty.

-Copy the Project ID from the top left corner.
-To send data to this Project, you'll need to connect to it from your Python environment.
-Run the following code, including the ID of the Project you created:
+To send data to this Project, you'll need to connect to it from your Python environment using `get_project` method.
+You can find your Project ID above the monitoring dashboard.

 ```python
 project = ws.get_project("PROJECT_ID")